ibm-cloud-docs/cloud-object-storage/object-lock.md

 In order to get started, there are some some prerequisites:

 - You'll need the `Writer` or `Manager` platform role on a bucket, or a custom role with the appropriate actions (such as `cloud-object-storage.bucket.put_object_lock_configuration`) assigned.
-- The bucket must be empty.
 - Object Versioning must be enabled
-- You will need to use Standard pricing plan, see pricing for details,
+- You will need to use Standard pricing plan, see [pricing](/docs/cloud-object-storage?topic=cloud-object-storage-billing) for details.
-- You will need to pick a region where Object Lock is supported, refer to Integrated Services for details.
+- You will need to pick a region where Object Lock is supported, refer to [Integrated Services](/docs/cloud-object-storage?topic=cloud-object-storage-service-availability) for details.

 ### Creating and setting up your new bucket for use with Object Lock
 {: #ol-gs-new}